MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/structure-guide.md

 ![Create a task and step](media/outline-page-4.png "Create a task and step")

-The following table describes actions for adding and renaming tasks and steps.
+The following table describes actions for working with tasks and steps.

 |To|Do this|
 |------------------------------|-------------------------------------------------------------|